Banner image placeholder

-My PhD thesis aims to unravel the work ethics, employment relations and technology adoption of workers in Chinese high-tech sector under China’s state technationalist agenda, by adopting ethnography and semi-structured interviews in two start-ups in Chinese high-tech manufacturing and services sectors.
+My PhD thesis aims to unravel the work ethics, employment relations and technology adoption of workers in Chinese high-tech sector under China’s state technationalist agenda, by adopting ethnography and semi-structured interviews in firms in Chinese high-tech manufacturing and services sectors.

 Chapter 1 introduces the research background of this study.
 It primarily covers the concept, historical development, and current status of China’s state technationalist agenda.

 Chapter 4 investigates the work ethics of employees in high-tech industries under China’s state technationalist agenda.
 This study addresses research question 1 of this thesis and seeks to fill the gap in current research concerning the “labour-state” relationship.
-The chapter focuses on addressing a puzzle: Why, under the state-promoted meritocracy of “hard work equals success” within China’s state technationalist agenda, do employees in high-tech industries—who are most expected to be embroiled in intense competition (“involution”)—still exhibit a phenomenon of “lying flat”?
-This study employs a dialectical approach to unearth several different ideal types of work ethics in China’s high-tech companies.
+The chapter focuses on addressing a puzzle: how plural types of work ethic are shaped by dynamics between production and social reproduction in contemporary Chinese workplace?
+This study employs a dialectical approach to unearth several (un)ambiguous forms of work ethic in China’s high-tech companies.

 Chapter 5 examines the employment relations of employees in high-tech industries under China’s state technationalist agenda.
 This study corresponds to research question 2 of this thesis and attempts to address the current research neglect of the “labour-capital” relationship.
-The chapter investigates how, amidst the Mergers and Acquisitions (M&As) driven by the rapid flow and integration of capital under this agenda, daily interactions among employees at different hierarchical levels exacerbated post-integration tensions and conflicts.
-Utilizing concepts from Goffman’s dramaturgical theory, this study constructs a processual model of synergy failure after merger.
+This chapter investigates how, amidst the Mergers and Acquisitions (M&As) driven by the rapid flow and integration of capital under this agenda, daily interactions among employees at different hierarchical levels exacerbated post-integration tensions and confrontations.
+Drawing upon concepts from Goffman’s dramaturgical theory, this study constructs a processual model of integration failure in corporate post-merger process.

 Chapter 6 explores the technology adoption by employees in high-tech industries under China’s state technationalist agenda.
 This study addresses research question 3 of this thesis and aims to expand and supplement the existing research on “labour-technology.”
 The chapter focuses on investigating how employees reconceptualize the nature of work tasks after technology is integrated into the workplace under this agenda.
 Taking the perspective of the very workers and professional groups performing those tasks, the study offers a view of the dynamic shifting of meanings and boundaries of tasks following AI implementation and automation in the workplace.